Live from the Himalayas (2): Nepal Diaries Kathmandu

 The Buddhist stupa in Bodnath is one of the cultural treasures of the UNESCO World Heritage Site in the valley of Kathmandu © Trail Angels

-Those who come to Kathmandu with an open heart and serenity will be fascinated by this melting pot.
+Embark on the adventure Those who come to Kathmandu with an open heart and serenity will be fascinated by this melting pot.
 For hardly in any other city in the world do tradition and modernity meet as conflict-free as in Kathmandu.
 Here the countless temples (an old quote claims that there are more temples in Kathmandu than people), the load carriers and rickshaws and the colorful lively markets; and there the young western-dressed Nepalis with their smartphones, the tourist stores and hip restaurants and bars.
 Kathmandu is truly unique and those who do not succumb to its magic should seriously work on their cosmopolitanism and tolerance.

 Power lines in Thamel © Trail Angels